Rishabh42/CineMatch/assignment/assignment-1/Report.md

 - As an academic, I want to generate a list of ideas on a specific subject so that I can quickly collect ideas that I can develop for a project or a work.

 ### Acceptance tests

+##### Team collaborator
+- As a team collaborator, I know whether the meeting minutes are messy or well organised and whether they can be used to present to my team members.
+- As a team collaborator, I have to keep a track of how much time is being spent in taking meeting notes and re-organizing them.
+- The meeting agenda should should include all relevant discussion topics, action items, and key points from the past meetings.
+- The meeting agenda should be clear and comprehensive, covering the topics we need to discuss.
+- As a team collaborator, I always check my calendar for all upcoming tasks and meetings.

+Verification:
+- Verify that the meeting notes are getting summarized in an efficient format and the notes are grammatically correct.
+- Verify the time it takes to summarize the meeting notes and make sure it is quick.
+- Verify that the agenda does not miss the old discussion topics
+- Verify the verbosity of the agenda to make sure that it is concise without compromising the content.
+- Verify that the meetings are automatically getting added to the user's calendar.

 ## Contribution statement: